Guide & monitor your students all the way- applying Rosenshine's principles

 3. Match a question to this answer…

 One of the best ways to understand a new topic is to ask questions about it.
 This is valid for everybody, and especially for students who are preparing for an assessment, or simply reviewing a lesson.
 Curiosity and question asking helps memorise and anchor new concepts.
-Moreover, it makes learning more interesting and dynamic.

-With this learning technique, students are shown a word or sentence concerning a certain topic, and they have to think of a relevant question to this answer.Â
+With this learning technique, students are shown a word or sentence concerning a certain topic, and they have to think of a relevant question to this answer.
+'Match a question to this answer' is perfect for subjects such as history or geography, but could also be applied to maths, modern languages, and other subjects—in the classroom, or as homework.

 Spin your class towards memorising new concepts

-Use a number of spinners to apply this learning technique in LessonUp.Â
+Use a number of spinners to apply this learning technique with LessonUp.

 Spin the first spinner to choose which category your students are going to work with.
 The sections of this spinner could indicate, for example, the following categories: concepts, years, people, and places.
 For each category prepare another targeted spinner.
-For the category “places”, you may spin the relevant spinner and get the following answer: “Saint Helena”.
-Your students have to think of a possible question to match this answer: “Which island was Napoleon banished to?”.
+For the category 'places', you may spin the relevant spinner and get the following answer: 'Saint Helena'.
+Your students have to think of a possible question to match this answer: 'Which island was Napoleon banished to?'